khteh/rag-agent/README.md

-# LLM-RAG ReAct agent using LangChain, LangGraph, LangSmith
+# LLM-RAG Deep Agent using LangChain, LangGraph, LangSmith

-Python LLM-RAG ReAct agent using LangChain, LangGraph and LangSmith built on Quart web microframework and served using Hypercorn ASGI and WSGI web server.
+Python LLM-RAG deep agent using LangChain, LangGraph and LangSmith built on Quart web microframework and served using Hypercorn ASGI and WSGI web server.

 ## Infrastructure components: